Congratulations! We are excited to welcome you to UConn Nation!

 All new Huskies are required to attend an orientation or registration session.
 At Transfer Orientation, you'll create your class schedule and learn the ins and outs of our academic programs and campus community!

-Submit your Health History Form, including proof of meningitis immunization.
+Submit your Health History Form.
 Students who are not compliant with all of the required immunizations by the tenth day of classes will have a hold placed on their student record and will be unable to participate in add/drop registration processes.

 An official final transcript from the institution most recently attended must be sent to UConn directly from the institution either electronically through an authorized provider such as Parchment, eSCRIP or National Clearinghouse or by postal mail in a sealed envelope.
 Students who attended an institution outside of the United States where the transcript is in a language other than English must submit both an official transcript in the native language as well as a certified translation.
 Official transcripts can be sent to the address below: